 VOJNIC, Croatia (AP) — Amid the confusion of Serbs fleeing Croats and Croats and Muslims fleeing Serbs, Safet Kantarevic is part of a little-told story in the Balkan wars: Muslims running in fear from Muslims.

-The 26-year-old Kantarevic, along with his wife, child, parents and four brothers, left their home in Velika Kladusa two weeks ago as troops of the Muslim-led Bosnian army retook the northwestern Bosnian city.
+The 26-year-old Kantarevic, along with his wife, child, parents and four brothers, left their home in Velika Kladusa as troops of the Bosnian Muslim army retook the northwestern Bosnian city.

 „I would rather die then go back to government-controlled Bosnia,“ Kantarevic said while helping his brothers put up a hut in a muddy field outside Vojnic, 30 miles south of Zagreb. „Of course I’m afraid to go back.
 We’ve been fighting the (government’s) 5th Corps, and if I get back, they’ll kill me.“

-A shared language and the vague ties of being called Muslim by the rest of the world seem the only common links between Abdic’s followers and the government.
+A shared language and the vague ties of being called Muslim by the rest of the world seem the only common links between Abdic’s followers and Sarajevo government.

 When the Bosnian war erupted in April 1992, Abdic made deals with all sides — Serbs and Croats, Muslims and the United Nations — to keep the northwest region known as the „Bihac pocket“ free of conflict and relatively well-supplied.
 The traditionally good relations between Muslims and Serbs in the predominantly Muslim area served his cause.